IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 There are many scenarios for sharing.
 For additional examples, see [Sharing UID2s: Use Cases](sharing-use-cases.md).

 >NOTE: The process for publishers sharing UID2 tokens in the bid stream is a different process.
-If you are a publisher who is putting UID2 tokens into the bid stream, see [Sharing for Publishers](sharing-publishers.md).
+If you are a publisher who is putting UID2 tokens into the bid stream, see [Sharing in the Bid Stream](sharing-bid-stream.md).

 Additional resources: